View More

 I got pregnant with twins (not my plan).
 I went through some severe pain in bringing them into this world (not my plan).
 I had a few hard years as a mom adjusting to having three kids, 2 and under.
 Also, not my plan!
 But could I trust that this was His?
 Could I lay mine down and still call on Him when He changed my plans?
 Could I still say yes and not be offended when He switched things up on me?

 Because here's the thing, His ways are not at all like ours.
-And if we can't even handle Him switching up the plan on us, then we definitely can't handle it when He downloads things into our mind and heart that catches us completely off-guard and throws us through a loop!
-Some of the things He shares will make us feel crazy, or like we've stepped into an alternate universe.
-And if we can't learn to handle our plans being altered for His glory, we will definitely fall over when He shares His understanding of things!
-We'll keel over from the weight of it!
+And if we can't handle Him switching up the plan on us, then we definitely can't handle it when He downloads things into our mind and heart that catches us completely off-guard and throws us through a loop!

-This part was critical for my faith journey - because without surrendering every plan to Him, letting Him have my entire future, I wouldn't have been able to understand His will for me.
+This part was critical for my faith journey - because without surrendering every plan to Him, letting Him have everything, I wouldn't have been able to understand His will for me.
 The surrender part comes first, and then comes the understanding.
 But first we have to let it all go, all of it.
 Let Him change it, remake it, shift it, expand it.
 Whatever He wants to do, give Him full access!

 The other key to calling on the Lord, is that when you share your thoughts with Him, He will want to change those.
 He will listen with incredible patience, but then He molds them to His Word.
-Your thoughts will have to line up with His Word, or understanding His will, will never happen.

-That's why this middle part is critical.
-This is where "the rubber meets the road," so to speak.
-This is where we get serious in our training, and everything in us begins to conform to His image.
 His wisdom set up my foundation.
 But opening myself up to Him allowed Him to begin shaping me as His temple.
 We are the temple of the Holy Spirit, and in order for His Spirit to live and reign within us, He has to conform every thought, feeling, behavior and action to His liking.

 Unlocking The Gifts He's Given You

-I lived in the middle area from 2018 to 2022.
 During the spring of 2022 I embarked on a serious fast for 30 days, and that set me up to hear Him better.
 I was fasting for something specific, and I didn't get an answer on that.
 However, what changed was my ability to hear Him better.
 I could sense "where" He was moving, and I just followed.

 I did another intense fast in October of 2022 and it was during this one that I had an overwhelming experience with the Holy Spirit, and He unlocked my ability to know what He was doing.
 Shortly after that He led me to study and learn about the gifts He had given me.